jasontaylordev/NorthwindTraders/README.md

 Follow these steps to get your development environment setup:

   1. Clone the repository
-  2. At the root directory, restore required NuGet packages by running:
+  2. At the root directory, restore required packages by running:
      ```
      dotnet restore
      ```